hitachienergy/cordova-plugin-indexeddb-async/Readme.md

 * Uses [IndexedDBShim](https://github.com/axemclion/IndexedDBShim) to polyfill devices that don't support IndexedDB
 * Uses the [__asynchronous__ WebSql plugin](https://github.com/Thinkwise/cordova-plugin-websql) on Windows devices
-* Can _optionally_ override native IndexedDB on devices with [buggy implementations](http://www.raymondcamden.com/2014/9/25/IndexedDB-on-iOS-8--Broken-Bad)
+* Can _optionally replace_ native IndexedDB on devices with [buggy implementations](http://www.raymondcamden.com/2014/9/25/IndexedDB-on-iOS-8--Broken-Bad)
+* Can _optionally enhance_ native IndexedDB on devices that are [missing certain features](http://codepen.io/cemerick/pen/Itymi)
 * This plugin is basically an IndexedDB-to-WebSql adapter